BallisticJohn/ReplayGainsayer/README.md

    - **Yellow**: heavily compressed (–11 to –6 dBFS)
    - **Green**: healthy dynamics (< –11 dBFS)

+Eventually, ReplayGainsayer may help fans to discover the best masters across streaming platforms and choose to listen to better music.

+## Development

 ## Staged development plan

 1. **Spotify prototype**